Adjunct and clinical academic titles recognise a significant contribution to the activities of the University.

 An appointment, and the level at which it is made, should normally correspond to the academic achievements or professional/career achievements of the nominee.
 If the nominee has held a recent academic title at a university, the title conferred will not normally be at a higher level than that previously held.
 However, in exceptional circumstances, the Dean of the Faculty may write to the Vice-Chancellor seeking a higher status.

-Adjunct titles used for persons in all faculties, including the Faculty of Medicine, Dentistry and Health Sciences, who are not in clinical roles are:
+Adjunct titles used for persons in all faculties, including the Faculty of Health and Medical Sciences, who are not in clinical roles are:

 Clinical titles used for persons in all faculties who are in clinical roles are: